 Be that as it may, many still rate Malcolm Francke (now 81) as the best to have rolled his wrist to leave batsmen in a spin, for Queensland’s cause in Sheffield Shield cricket.

-This article first appeared on the 1st issue of the Vox Cricket magazine on 13 April 2020.
+Written by Ranjan, this article first appeared in the 1st issue of the Vox Cricket magazine on 13 April 2020.